jonross/kugl/docs-tmp/extending.md

 You can define tables against any JSON data, not just Kubernetes resources.
-This is useful for trying out JMESPath expressions and SQLite queries  If the table is defined in `~/.kugel/stdin.yaml` and references the `stdin` resource, it will be available for queries against data piped to Kugel's standard input.
+This is useful for trying out JMESPath expressions and SQLite queries  If the table is defined in `~/.kugl/stdin.yaml` and references the `stdin` resource, it will be available for queries against data piped to Kugl's standard input.
 Example, given

 ```yaml
 create: